Biarritz tourism & sightseeing

 Visit Biarritz (Aquitaine, France)

-Biarritz is a popular and lively town on the Atlantic coast in south-west France (in the Atlantic-Pyrenees department of Aquitaine).
-It has a great deal of appeal while avoiding some of the excessive crowding of the French Riviera.
-An interesting destination, Biarritz is a charming town with the glimpse at the wealth the town had in days gone by only adding to its charm.
+Biarritz is a popular and lively town and resort on the Atlantic coast in south-west France.
+It has a great deal of charm while avoiding some of the excessive crowding of the French Riviera.

-There are several beaches in Biarritz, including 'La Grande Plage' - the central beach in the resort.
+Sooner or later you will head for the beach!
+In fact there are several beaches in Biarritz, including 'La Grande Plage' which is the central beach in the resort.
 You will probably find that the beaches at Port Vieux and Milady (among others) are less crowded than the Grande Plage.

-However Grande Plage is superb and provides much of the appeal of Biarritz.
-It is a long sandy beach with the lighthouse on a rocky outcrop, Point St Martin, at one end and Pointe Atalaye and the Rocher de la vierge at the other and a few well placed large rocks in the water to add to the interest and beauty of the scene.
+However Grande Plage in the centre of the town is superb and provides much of the appeal of Biarritz.
+It is a long sandy beach with a lighthouse on a rocky outcrop, Point St Martin, at one end and Pointe Atalaye and the Rocher de la Vierge at the other and a few well placed large rocks in the water to add to the interest and beauty of the scene.

-In a central position on the beach is the casino.
-A perfect spot to sit on the terrace, sip a glass of wine or have lunch and watch the waves breaking onto the beach.
-It’s not too expensive either given its prime position.
+The casino is in a central position on the beach and is a perfect spot to sit on the terrace, sip a glass of wine or have lunch and watch the waves breaking onto the beach.
+It’s not too expensive either given its lovely position.

 The walk along the beach and up around the Pointe Atalaye is one I would be happy to do every day of my life.
 Up around the point there are lots of little coves, walkways to some of the rocks including the Rocher de la Vierge, with the statue of the Virgin, which has become the symbol of Biarritz.

 Down below is the Port des Pecheurs with a few lovely little fishing cottages – now restaurants which are great for sea-food, dishes with a Basque influence and tapas.
 They overlook the tiny little walled marina, home to a few smallish boats and yachts.